 We can help: ‘Contactless’ legal services

 We’re here to help, so if you have any queries about our ‘contactless’ services, please get in touch by phone, email or live chat.
+We can also accommodate face-to-face appointments, so please contact us to arrange a suitable date and time if you prefer to visit us in person.

 If you’re planning for the future, we can take your instructions and advise you over the phone or video call (FaceTime, Zoom etc.), without the need for a face-to-face appointment.
-If you would like to make a Will or a Lasting Power of Attorney, your lawyer will explain the documents to you over the phone and ensure you fully understand the implications.
+If you would like to make a Will or a Lasting Power of Attorney, your contact will explain the documents to you over the phone and ensure you fully understand the implications.

 We can offer a ‘contactless’ service from initial quote to completion.
 Your conveyancer will progress matters by phone or email, depending on your preferences.
 We can also arrange video calls if required.